 Our meeting seem to help, because more people are coming down.
 The registrars are woking much faster.
 Today 92 passed and 3 failed.
-One hundred which were cyclen mumbers
+One-hundred the were cyclen mumbers

-We were all excited about the new KIKNIKIKK Voting Rights Bill.
+We were all excited about the new RIKHIXIXXXXXXX Voting Rights Bill.